Deciding what marketing to do comes from knowing what works. That’s why it’s handy to know how to measure marketing performance.

 Ask yourself now – “what did I want to happen as a result of doing this activity?”
 This is the outcome you expected.
 Add this in the objective column.

 Want help creating marketing objectives?
-Get your hands on my free marketing objectives worksheet.
+Read this post on how to write marketing objectives and get your hands on my free marketing objectives worksheet.

 3: Gather your results